 “Scotland?
 At this time of year?”
 If I had a pound for every person that said this to me when I mentioned we were going away I could have paid for the cabin and the fuel twice over!
 But for our ten day trip it rained for just one day.

 Our next stop was two nights in Edinburgh.
 We walked everywhere, taking in all the sights about town and spending very little time in the accommodation.
-The castle, Carlton Hill, the royal mile, Princes Street….
+The castle, Calton Hill, the Royal Mile, the old town….
 So much to see in such a short space of time and we flitted about and if I am honest with you I wouldn’t be able to tell you much about any of it.
 Not because I didn’t enjoy it but because we tried to fit too much in.
 Not knowing that in just four years time I would be living less than an hours drive away!

 Over the sea to Skye